ayyazakhtar/container_cpu_monitor/README.md

 REQUIREMENTS
 ============
-on the host system the follwoins must be installed before running the code.
+on the host system the following must be installed before running the code.

 - BCC_tools
 - lxc (currently this only works with lxc)